JohannRodriguez/The-Next-Web-Clone/README.md

 # The-Next-Web-Clone
-This is a microverse project to recreate the next web fpae.
+This is a microverse project to recreate the next web page.

 ![screenshot](./screenshot.png)